 - Remind yourself that you’re raising your children in a challenging situation.
 It’s OK to feel many different emotions, to need help or support, or to let things go.
-For example, ‘Many parents are finding lockdown hard – I’m not alone’, or ‘It’s OK if I do the vacuuming next week rather than today’.
+For example, ‘Many parents find isolation hard – I’m not alone’, or ‘It’s OK if I do the vacuuming next week rather than today’.

 - Make a distinction between the things you can control and the things you can’t.
-For example, you can’t control when lockdown rules will change, but you can control getting outside and getting some fresh air each day.
+For example, you can’t control getting out of isolation, but you can control getting outside and getting some fresh air.

 All emotions are OK.
 It’s fine for your child to see you feeling frustrated, disappointed, sad or angry sometimes.
 The key is also showing your child what you do with these emotions.
-For example, you could say, ‘I’m feeling sad that we haven’t seen Nan for a long time.
-I’m going outside for a walk, because that will help me feel better’.
+For example, you could say, ‘I'm feeling sad that we can’t see Nan.
+I’m going to do some exercise, because that will help me feel better’.

 Looking after yourself during COVID-19